 It doesn’t matter if we use all or not; everyone loves to have options readily available – options in food, clothes, and even TV channels.

-In the streaming world, there are countless visual contents to consume; most of these contents are peculiar or restricted to a specific geographical location.
+In the streaming world, there are countless visual contents to consume; most of this content is peculiar or restricted to a specific geographical location.

-To access these contents, what we did in the past was using VPN.
+To access these contents, what we did in the past was use VPN.
 However, as things progressed, many giant streaming companies discovered this method.
 They blocked access to their platforms for users who used VPNs.

 Most streaming platforms allowed users to sign-up or log in to their platforms, start a stream, then block VPN users from actually streaming content or break streams while it’s ongoing.

 Others made the attempts dead on arrival.
 Again, to outsmart these streaming companies, Smart DNS was born.